azurekca/blewett-directory/README.md

 # A business directory for the community of Blewett in BC, Canada

-Please visit the directory at `coming soon`
+Please visit the directory at https://blewett-community-directory.netlify.app/